kadena-io/pact/docs/pact-reference.md

 correct, transactional execution on a [high-performance blockchain](http://kadena.io).
 For more background, please see the [white paper](http://kadena.io/docs/Kadena-PactWhitepaper-Oct2016.pdf).

+Pact Version: 2.0

-Copyright (c) 2016, Stuart Popejoy.
+Copyright (c) 2016/2017, Stuart Popejoy.
 All Rights Reserved.

+Changelog
+===
+#### Version 2.0:
+- Types and schemas added
+- `with-keyset` changed to non-special-form `enforce-keyset`
+- Table definitions added; database functions reference these directly instead of using strings.

 Concepts {#concepts}
 ========